 Breeding Values

 A breeding value is an estimate of an animal's genetic merit for a particular trait.
 Breeding values define the superiority or inferiority of the offspring of an animal.
-An estimate of the breeding value for a particular trait is obtained from pedigree and performance information.
 Using breeding values to select cows and bulls to be the parents of the next generation is the most effective way to achieve genetic improvement.
+Read more about breeding values below.

 A breeding value is an estimate of an animal's genetic merit for a particular trait.
 Breeding values define the superiority or inferiority of the offspring of an animal.
-An estimate of the breeding value for a particular trait is obtained from pedigree and performance information.
 Using breeding values to select cows and bulls to be the parents of the next generation is the most effective way to achieve genetic improvement.

 The genetic relationships between an animal and all known ancestors and descendants are used when estimating breeding values to identify animals who are likely to produce progeny that is better or worse than average for each trait.